• Skip to primary navigation

 A note on the cup size

-When I talk about cup sizes I don’t mean just any old cup that happens to be hanging around in your cupboard.
-I’m talking about a measuring cup.
-If you need to buy one I’ve added a link under the equipment section below to measuring cups you can purchase on Amazon.
+When I talk about cup sizes I don't mean just any old cup that happens to be hanging around in your cupboard.
+I'm talking about a measuring cup.

 Different countries also measure cups in different ways.
 In the US a cup is 240ml (or 8.45 fluid ounces).
 In the UK and the rest of the world, a cup is slightly bigger, at 250 ml (or 8.5 fluid ounces).

-However, for this recipe it doesn’t matter what size cup you use as long as you use the same cup-size to measure both the rice and the water.
+However, for this recipe, it doesn't matter what size cup you use as long as you use the same cup size to measure both the rice and the water.

 One cup of uncooked white rice will yield about 3 cups of cooked rice.